Nadelio/SOTF/README.md

 #
 Thank you for stopping by and looking at my project, I hope you enjoy my project and come back again! :)

-Also join this discord (https://discord.gg/K9r6f3YKDH) for further updates on this game as well as any other projects I may start!
+Also join this discord ([Nadelio's Hub](https://discord.gg/W9jr78mSHC)) for further updates on this game as well as any other projects I may start!
 I also give further information on planned and upcoming features for every new release!